 The base payment amounts Medicare sets operating and capital IPPS base rates (known as standardized payment amounts).
 Operating base payments are tied to labor and supply costs; capital base payments are tied to costs for depreciation, interest, rent, and property-related insurance and taxes.
-For fiscal year 2023, the operating base rate is \$6,376 and the capital rate is \$484.
+For fiscal year 2024, the operating base rate is \$6,498 and the capital rate is \$504.

 Adjustment for geographic factors The operating and capital IPPS base rates are adjusted by a wage index to reflect the expected differences in local market prices for labor and labor-related costs.
 To determine the IPPS wage index for each hospital, CMS first calculates an unadjusted hospital wage index for each metropolitan statistical area and statewide rural area, which reflects the average hourly wage for employees of IPPS hospitals in that area relative to the nationwide average.
-CMS then applies several exceptions, including reclassifying some hospitals from one area to another and applying wage index floors.
+CMS then applies several exceptions, including reclassifying some hospitals from one area to another and applying wage-index floors.

 For operating base rates, the wage index is applied to the portion of the base rate attributable to wages and wage-related costs.
-This operating labor share is set by statute at 62 percent for hospitals with a wage index less than or equal to 1, and estimated by CMS for those with a wage index above 1.
+This operating labor share is set by statute at 62 percent for hospitals with

+Figure 1 Acute inpatient operating prospective payment system for fiscal year 2024 a wage index less than or equal to 1, and estimated by CMS for those with a wage index above 1.
 For capital base rates, the wage index raised to a fractional power is applied to 100 percent of the capital base rate.